ietf-wg-acme/acme/draft-ietf-acme-acme.md

 scheme but an invalid value then the server MUST return an error of type "invalidContact".

-If the server wishes to present the client with terms under which the ACME service is to be used, it MUST indicate the URL where such terms can be accessed in the "termsOfService" subfield of the "meta" field in the directory object, and the server MUST reject new-account requests that do not have the
+If the server wishes to require the client to agree to terms under which the ACME service is to be used, it MUST indicate the URL where such terms can be accessed in the "termsOfService" subfield of the "meta" field in the directory object, and the server MUST reject new-account requests that do not have the